Preparing a Target Computer for System Center 2012 Components

-System Center 2012 Release Candidate (RC) contains the Unified Installer and the seven System Center components.
-To download System Center 2012 RC, see System Center 2012 Release Candidate.
+Service Manager 2012 Release Candidate (RC) contains the Unified Installer and the seven System Center components.
+To download Service Manager 2012 RC, see System Center 2012 Release Candidate.

 When you download these files, make sure that you expand any compressed files.
-When you run the Unified Installer and you specify the path to these System Center 2012 components, you must specify a path to the component setup file.
+When you run the Unified Installer and you specify the path to these Service Manager 2012 components, you must specify a path to the component setup file.